ShyShallot/Humanity-s-Retaliation/README.md

 Sharing of this repository to unauthorized people will result in immediate removal from the Project Gold Dev Team

-This Github Repository will remain private even after Mod Release, a public repository will be made to keep this one private.
+This Github Repository will become public on mod release.

 # Installation Instructions: